AMWA-TV/bcp-003/best-practice-tls-pki.md

 - The Server (and optionally Client) presents X.509 certificates, preferably signed by a Certificate Authority
   - This provides a point of mutual trust to identify the parties

+A later document will cover **authorisation**, i.e. how the Server can determine whether the Client should be allowed to carry out the requested operation.

 When used correctly HTTPS provides an excellent level of security.
 However it is important it is implemented well, with up-to-date versions, and in a way that will ensure cross vendor inter-operability.

-A later document will cover **authorisation**, i.e. how the Server can determine whether the Client should be allowed to carry out the requested operation.

-These recommendations only provide an overview.
-See [Further Reading](#further-reading) for more detailed information.
+These recommendations only provide an overview of this rapidly-changing field, and readers should see [Further Reading](#further-reading) for more detail, and information about test software and other resources.

 ## TLS